samuelbray32/planameterization/README.md

 ### Eigen-shape reduction with PCA

 Once radial measurements have been segmented, worm data can be loaded into a python script.
 The standard loading process reducess these high dimensional measurement into "eigen-shapes" using PCA.
-A reference PCA projection definition is provided in the REFERENCE folder.  to changes this, simply delete the existing reference files and put your segmented data in this folder.
+A reference PCA projection definition is provided in the REFERENCE folder.
+To changes this, simply delete the existing reference files and put your segmented data in this folder.
 The load script will detect this and make a new PCA projection based on these data.

 For example of data loading, see [*analyzeData.ipynb*](/analyzeData.ipynb)